unitedstates/congress-legislators/README.md

 The Ballotpedia and Maplight fields has been created using code from James Michael DuPont, using the code in git@github.com:h4ck3rm1k3/rootstrikers-wikipedia.git in the branch ballotpedia. running the script compare.py and merging the dump.yml output.
 Maplight was updated using the code in in the branch maplight, running the script maplight_convert.py which also needs the full names of the legislators stored in the git@github.com:h4ck3rm1k3/congress-legislators.git and merging the dump.yml output.
-The Washpo field was extracted from wikipedia.
+The Washington_Post field was extracted from wikipedia.